TechnitiumSoftware/DnsServer/APIDOCS.md

 - `type`: The type of the resource record to update.
 - `newDomain` (optional): The new domain name to be set for the record.
 To be used to rename sub domain name of the record.
 - `ttl` (optional): The TTL value of the resource record.
 Default value of `3600` is used when parameter is missing.
-- `value`: The value in the record to be updated.
-This is the same value that was read in the Get Record call.
-- `newValue` (optional): The new value to be updated into the record.
-When this parameter is missing, the value in the `value` parameter is used.
 - `disable` (optional): Specifies if the record should be disabled.
 The default value is `false` when this parameter is missing.
+- `ipAddress` (optional): The current IP address in the `A` or `AAAA` record.
+This parameter is required when updating `A` or `AAAA` record.
+- `newIpAddress` (optional): The new IP address in the `A` or `AAAA` record.
+This parameter when missing will use the current value in the record.
 - `ptr` (optional): Specifies if the PTR record associated with the `A` or `AAAA` record must also be updated.
 This option is used only for `A` and `AAAA` records.
 - `createPtrZone` (optional): Create a reverse zone for PTR record.
 This option is used only for `A` and `AAAA` records.
+- `nameServer` (optional): The current name server domain name.
+This option is required for updating `NS` record.
-- `preference` (optional): The preference value in an MX record.
-This parameter when missing will default to `1` value.
-This parameter is used only when updating MX record.
+- `newNameServer` (optional): The new server domain name.
+This option is used for updating `NS` record.
 - `glue` (optional): The comma separated list of IP addresses set as glue for the NS record.
-This parameter is used only when updating NS record.
+This parameter is used only when updating `NS` record.
+- `cname` (optional): The CNAME domain name to update in the existing `CNAME` record.
 - `primaryNameServer` (optional): This is the primary name server parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `responsiblePerson` (optional): This is the responsible person parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `serial` (optional): This is the serial parameter in the SOA record.
 This parameter is required when updating the SOA record.